vitessio/website/content/en/docs/user-guides/move-tables.md

 +----------+------------+--------+
 ```

 In the above case the copy is already complete, but if it was still ongoing, there would be details about the last PK (primary key) copied by the VReplication copy process.
-You could use information about the last copied PK along with the max PK and data distribution of the source table to estimate progess.
+You could use information about the last copied PK along with the max PK and data distribution of the source table to estimate progress.

 ## Validate Correctness (optional)